saintmalik/blog.saintmalik.me/blog/2023-10-09-argocd-gitops-multi-clusters.md

 ## Requirements

-- Exiting ArgoCD instance on EKS Cluster
+- <a href="https://blog.saintmalik.me/argocd-on-kubernetes-cluster/" target="_blank">Existing ArgoCD instance on EKS Cluster</a>
 - kubectl
 - A new cluster created using Terraform
 - knowledge of terraform